 All new fish tanks must undergo the highly-involving nitrogen cycle.
 Although there is no means through which you can immediately establish a required and balanced nitrogen cycle in an aquarium, there are several ways to do so, but all will need time.

-Typically, some are easy than others, but based on our research and extensive experience in running multiple aquariums, the following methods have served us well.
+Typically, some are easy than others, but based on my research and extensive experience in running multiple aquariums, the following methods have served us well.

 When starting a new fish tank, begin with a limited fish population.
 The most recommended option is stoking a single fish per 10-gallon water tank.
 Check your stocking list, and select only the strongest and lasting species among them.